umang23567/Zerve-AI-Datathon-Techfest-25-IITB/README.md

 Participated in the **Zerve AI Datathon**, conducted as part of **Techfest IIT Bombay**, focused on building predictive models that generalize well to unseen data.

 ## Overview
-The challenge involved training machine learning models on an **anonymized tabular dataset** and generating predictions for a **hidden test set**, which was used for final evaluation.
-Model performance was assessed using **Normalized Gini**, along with evaluation of methodology and reasoning during the final presentation.
+The challenge involved predicting the likelihood of **insurance claims** using an **anonymized tabular dataset**, where feature meanings were hidden.
+Models were trained on the provided data and used to generate predictions for a **hidden test set**, which was used for final evaluation.
+Performance was measured using **Normalized Gini**, along with assessment of modeling methodology and reasoning during the final presentation.

 ## Key Tasks
 - Preprocessed and analyzed anonymized, imbalanced tabular data